Houston Police Chief Tells Donald Trump To Keep His ‘Mouth Shut’ When It Comes To Protests

 “And it hurts me to know end because whether we vote for someone or we don’t vote for someone, it’s still our president, but it’s time to be presidential…”

 Acevedo’s comments came after a week of protests over the death of Floyd, a 46-year-old unarmed African American man who died while in police custody.
-Outrage sparked nationwide after the release of viral video footage of Floyd being arrested and detained with an officer’s knee on his neck for what is believed to be a minor offense.
+There was nationwide outrage after the release of viral video footage of Floyd being arrested and detained with an officer’s knee on his neck for what is believed to be a minor offense.
 That officer has since been arrested and charged with murder for his treatment of Floyd.

 60K+ in Downtown Houston for a peaceful protest.
 Proud of Houston!✊????✊????✊????✊????✊????#justiceforgeorgefloyd pic.twitter.com/0H4APv840W